 She became a valuable asset to Cortez and would be a key translator when they reached the Aztec lands.

-Cortez made the surprising decision to set alight all of his ships to eliminate the possibility of retreat for his men and ensuring their commitment to the conquest.
+It made the ships unfit to sail and would require weeks of work to repair.
+It is believed that he did this to eliminate the possibility of retreat for his men and ensuring their full commitment to the completing the conquest.

 The Aztec emperor probably meant this to be a sign of friendship, but Cortez saw this as a sign of how much wealth awaited him and his men if they continued.